-For our 35th Anniversary, we are excited to present a lineup that features both some past favorites and some new names!
-(Ticket Info)
+For our 35th Anniversary, we are excited to present a lineup that features both past favorites and new names!

 Saturday, July 15